Blog post by Scott McLear, senior digital manager at RoS.

 Digital Discharge Service

-We’ve worked closely with both solicitors and lenders to develop this new service so that it delivers according to our customers’ needs.
+We’ve worked closely with both solicitors and lenders to develop this service so that it delivers according to our customers’ needs.
 Compared with the old service, Digital Discharge Service (DDS) provides substantial benefits for users:

 - DDS is faster – whereas the old system could potentially take months to complete a discharge, the customer journey for both solicitors and lenders with DDS can now be completed in a matter of minutes